Hybrids vs. Plug-in Hybrids: Exploring the Differences and Advantages of Each

 Differences between PHEVs and HEVs at a glance

-For a quick and easy breakdown of the differences between HEVs and PHEVs, plus a few additional details on cost differences, check out the below.
+For a quick and easy breakdown of the differences between HEVs and PHEVs, plus a few additional details on cost differences, check out the comparisons and information below.

-PHEVs often have larger battery packs compared to HEVs, allowing for a greater all-electric driving range.
-They also typically have more horsepower due to the regular combination of power from the internal combustion engine (ICE) and the electric motor, whereas HEVs rely more on the ICE for power, with the electric motor assisting during low-speed driving or acceleration.
+PHEVs often have a larger electric motor and larger battery packs compared to HEVs, allowing for a greater all-electric driving range.
+This also typically results in more total horsepower than a similarly-sized HEV.
+On the other hand, HEVs rely more on the ICE for power, with the electric motor assisting during low-speed driving or acceleration.

 In contrast, HEVs do not use external charging—instead, they rely on regenerative braking and the internal combustion engine to charge the battery while driving.
 This charging process is automatic.

-Full hybrid electric vehicles do not have a measurable all-electric driving range; they still rely entirely on the internal combustion engine for varying levels of propulsion and to charge the batteries along with regenerative braking.
+Full hybrid electric vehicles do not have a measurable all-electric driving range.
+This is because they still rely entirely on the internal combustion engine for varying levels of propulsion and to charge the batteries along with regenerative braking.

-Plug-in hybrid electric vehicles typically have moderate all-electric driving capacity (around15-60 miles, depending on the model) thanks to their larger battery packs, which are charged from an external power source.
+Plug-in hybrid electric vehicles typically have moderate all-electric driving capacity (around 15-60 miles, depending on the model).
+This is a result of their larger battery packs, which can be charged from an external power source.
 Keep in mind that the driving range of PHEVs also varies based on factors such as driving conditions, weather, and individual driving habits.

 Both PHEVs and HEVs can offer savings at the pump, but the upfront costs of PHEVs tend to be higher than HEVs due to their larger battery pack(s).
-PHEV owners may also want to consider the installation of at-home Level 2 charging if it’s not already available in their house.
+PHEV owners may also want to consider the installation of an at-home, Level 2 charging station if it’s not already available in their house.

-However, as of August 2023, certain PHEVs may be eligible for federal tax credits or incentives that traditional HEVs don’t qualify for.
+However, certain PHEVs may be eligible for federal tax credits or incentives that traditional HEVs don’t qualify for.
 These incentives can offset the initial purchase price of PHEVs.

 ATTRIBUTE | FULL HYBRIDS (HEVs) | PLUG-IN HYBRIDS (PHEVs) |